ganakailabs/cloudeval-docs/docs/index.md

-# cloudeval Documentation
+# Cloudeval Documentation

 **Stop Manually Drawing Cloud Diagrams – Here's the 2-Minute Fix**

-Welcome to cloudeval, the AI-powered cloud infrastructure visualization platform that automatically generates architecture diagrams from your Infrastructure as Code, answers questions about your infrastructure, and helps you optimize costs—all in one place.
+Welcome to Cloudeval, the AI-powered cloud infrastructure visualization platform that automatically generates architecture diagrams from your Infrastructure as Code, answers questions about your infrastructure, and helps you optimize costs—all in one place.

-## What is cloudeval?
+## What is Cloudeval?

 cloudeval is an AI-powered cloud diagramming tool designed for DevOps engineers, SREs, and cloud architects.
 It automatically visualizes your Azure infrastructure from ARM templates and Bicep files, generates interactive diagrams, and provides AI-powered insights through natural language chat.